-Our SLA’s don’t offer ‘twice yearly visits’, ‘major’, ‘minor’ or ‘A’ & ‘B’.
+Our SLA’s don’t offer ‘twice-yearly visits’, ‘major’, ‘minor’ or ‘A’ & ‘B’.
 We begin with quarterly site visits, inspections, periodic sampling and functional testing.
 In some of the most critical applications, our engineers support clients on a weekly and monthly basis.

 The only question left to ask is how thorough is your maintenance regime?

 For any engine operating application, there are certain levels of maintenance.
-Those levels are required to be met in order to maintain performance and efficiency.
+Those levels are required to be met to maintain performance and efficiency.
 OEM’s specify the correct levels of service and intervention, while failure to comply often leads to premature failure.

 Pleavin Power can work with you to develop a bespoke planned maintenance regime and sampling process.
 This allows to monitor engine wear and predict overhaul intervals, minimising downtime and premature failures.
-As a minimum, engine’s that operate for continuous operation, should have the following completed (every 450 Hours):
+As a minimum, engine’s that operate for continuous operation should have the following completed (every 450 Hours):

 - Replacement Fuel, Oil, Fuel Water and Primary filters

 - Replacement air filter when required often completed at 1000hr intervals

 - Fan drive belt adjusted and bearings greased

 - Generator Bearings Greased